calblueprint/calblueprint.org/CONTRACT.md

 We are based at the University of California, Berkeley, and our developers are all students attending the university.
 We ask you to be cognizant of our development cycle, which is closely tied our semesterly system of recruitment and breaks.

 ### Timeline

-*Dates may vary slightly.*
+_Dates may vary slightly._

-* **Early August: After the interviewing process, we work together with you to scope out the details of your project.** We will meet in person if possible.
-At the end of this, we produce a first-draft project proposal that delineates the major features and specifications of what we will create for you.
+**Week 1 — September 8th**

-* 9/8: We have recruited all developers for the semester, and they are introduced to their respective projects
+We have recruited all designers and developers for the semester.
+They are introduced to their respective project teams.

+**Week 4 — September 30th**

-* 9/30: Developers and the project leader finalize project scoping, and create the final contract of work between Blueprint and the nonprofit.
-This needs to be signed by both parties.
+Developers, designers and the project leader finalize project scoping and create the final contract of work between Blueprint and the nonprofit, signed by both parties.
+Digital prototype has been designed and approved, and tickets for feature development are underway.

+Note: When both parties agree to this project proposal, it should be agreed upon and set unless in otherwise unforeseen circumstances.
+There may be pivots or revalued features, but not a revamp that fundamentally changes the purpose and/or mission of what we are trying to achieve.

+**Week 8 — October 20th**

-* 10/20: First-quarter check-in: developers, project leader, and the nonprofit meet (either in-person or remotely) to check-in.
+First-quarter check-in.
+Project team and the nonprofit meet (either in-person or remotely) to check-in to peer into design and development progress.

+**Week 14 — December 1st**

-* 12/1: Midpoint check-in: developers, project, leader, and the nonprofit meet to check-in.
+Midpoint check-in: project team and the nonprofit meet to check-in.
 The minimum viable product (MVP) should be mostly complete.

+**Week 16-21 — December 14th - January 21st**

-* **12/14 - 1/21: Developers are on university break during this period.**
+Project team remains on university break during this period.

-* 1/22-2/3: We recruit new developers to fill the spots of those who've graduated.
-* 2/4: Development resumes.
+**Week 23 — February 3rd**

+Blueprint recruits new members to fill in project team members that have graduated.
+Design and development resume.

+**Week 30 — March 25th**

-* 3/25: Third-quarter check-in: developers, project leader, and the nonprofit meet to check-in.
-Any final feature adjustments and refinements should be made at this point.
+Third-quarter check-in: developers, project leader, and the nonprofit meet to check-in.
+Any final feature adjustments and refinements **should be made at this point.**

+**Week 38 — May 6th - 20th**

-* **5/6 - 5/20: developers and the project leader meet at the NPO's office to give a live presentation and hand off the final product.
-If this is not possible it will be held remotely.**
+Project team meet at the NPO's office to give a live presentation and hand off final product.
+If this is not possible it will be held remotely.

 ### Communication